nightwatchjs/nightwatch-docs/guide/concepts/test-globals.md

 <pre><code class="language-bash">npx nightwatch --env integration</code></pre>

-Then our globals object will look like below:
+Then our globals object will look like:

 ```
 myGlobalVar is: "integrated global"